bespoken/bespoken-docs/unit-testing/use-cases.md

 That will return each of the user data when the corresponding service is called.

-If any of the user attribute is not provided, the mock will return a 403 for that specific attribute - which indicates no permission was received from the user.
+If any of the user attributes are not provided, the mock will return a 403 for that specific attribute - which indicates no permission was received from the user.